Oraclebun/ci-datacentric-project3/Tests.md

 * If the deletion is confirmed, all the user's comments are pulled out of the database (the comments are in embedded list).
 * Then the user will be logged out of the session.
 * Finally the user's profile will be deleted in the database.

+### Bugs
+1. One of the major bugs encountered is during the writing of the automated test for post,edit and delete comment.
+The form will not validated when posting the data back to the route.
+This is due to the way the dynamic field for the form is being created.
+This needs more time to debug.